 Psychiatry Residency Training Program

 The Psychiatry Residency Training Program at the University of North Dakota School of Medicine and Health Sciences is dedicated to the training of well-qualified psychiatrists for a diverse and ever-changing practice environment.
-Established in 1980, our program has evolved into a small (16 residents total), strong program in which residents and faculty get to know each other well and which, as our residents attest, allows for residents to be treated as individuals with their needs addressed flexibly.
+Established in 1980, our program has evolved into a strong program in which residents and faculty get to know each other well and which, as our residents attest, allows for residents to be treated as individuals with their needs addressed flexibly.

 As a community-based training program, we offer residents experience in public, private, university, community, state, and federal settings.
 The program is fully accredited and provides a full complement of clinical training and didactic opportunities.